 When in doubt, see a doctor.
 Only a doctor can diagnose for sure the reason why a newborn is sleeping too much.
 In many cases, a pediatrician may be able to assess the problem over the phone.

 Excess sleep in a newborn is not typically an emergency unless the baby shows signs of respiratory problems.
-Call a doctor or go to the emergency room if:

 - the baby is gasping for air or wheezing